dsolovay/AutoSitecore/README.md

 ## What's next?

-   1. Get this on NuGet and Marketplace.
+   1. Add abilty to use ItemDataAttribute functionality when creating items within test body (as opposed to method parameters).
-   2. Add abilty to use ItemDataAttribute functionality when creating items within test body (as opposed to method parameters).
+   2. Suggesgtions, via Issue tracker, are welcome.